InEngine-NET/InEngine.NET/docs-src/commands.md

 # Commands

-Commands are the fundamental abstraction used to run custom logic.
+Commands can be C# classes, lambda expressions, or CLI programs.
-They can be C# classes, lambda expressions, or CLI programs.
+They can be queued, scheduled, or from the command line.

 ## Create a Command